clevada/clevada/README.md

-# Clevada: #1 Free Website Builder for Business, Communities, Teams and Personal Websites
+# Clevada: #1 Free Website Builder for Businesses, Communities, Teams and Personal Websites

 ### [Clevada](https://clevada.com) is a free suite for businesses, communities, teams, collaboration or personal websites.
 Create a free and professional website in minutes.